xpostudio4/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 Create or Edit a Full Profile
 ================================

-.. note:: You must specify your year of birth on the **Account Settings** page
-     before you share a full profile.
-If you are under age 13, you can only share a limited profile.
+.. note:: You must specify your year of birth on the **Account Settings** page before you share a full profile.
+If you are under 13 years of age, you cannot share a full profile.

 A full profile can include the following information.
 Your username and country or region are required.